cncf/toc/FAQ.md

 The best way to get involved is to start attending TOC meetings and become an official TOC Contributor: https://github.com/cncf/toc/blob/master/CONTRIBUTORS.md

-If you have a specific focus areas, CNCF SIG meetings are good opportunity to dive in: https://github.com/cncf/toc/tree/master/sigs
+If you have specific focus areas, CNCF SIG meetings are good opportunity to dive in: https://github.com/cncf/toc/tree/master/sigs

 ## How do I propose my project to the CNCF?